 Pre-heat oven to 400 degrees.

-Combine fiddleheads with 1/2 Tbsp. olive oil and salt and pepper and place on parchment paper covered baking sheet.
+Combine fiddleheads with 1/2 Tbsp. olive oil and salt and pepper and place on one third of a parchment paper covered baking sheet.

 Combine heirloom carrots with 1 Tbsp olive oil and salt and pepper and place next to fiddleheads on baking sheet.